 However, most often the walks are much shorter.

-If you stay at the both central and gorgeous Almond Tree Inn — it’s 5 minutes to the Hemingway Home and adjacent Key West Lighthouse, 10 minutes to the Southernmost Point and 20 minutes to Mallory Square.
+If staying at the both central and gorgeous Almond Tree Inn — you have 5 minutes to the Hemingway Home and adjacent Key West Lighthouse, 10 minutes to the Southernmost Point and 20 minutes to Mallory Square.

 That it is so easy to get around Key West is, in fact, one of the things that visitors appreciate the most about the island.
 For touring Key West’s fun-filled Old Town, you don’t need to worry about getting from point A to point B — instead, you can fully rely on your own two feet.